Onboarding to Documentation team

 Agenda:

-2. Note-taker and facilitator selection for next meeting
+2. Note-taker and facilitator selection for the next docs team meeting.

-If there’s anything you’d like to discuss on the open floor, please leave a comment below.
+If there’s anything you’d like to discuss on the open floor, please leave a comment.

 Attendance